-Among a number of cancers types, the breast cancer is very common to the whole world and affected especially in female candidate (Nardin et al., 2020).
-As it's known that cancer is a denying disease which affect not only the particular organ but also affect the whole body system (Wahab et al., 2013).
-An estimated value of the breast cancer, grasp a more than one million women's world wide.
-A detailed statistical data reveals that cancer increase very widely for instance in 2008, ~421,000 cases were diagnosed for cancers, ~49,500 cases were found in 2009-2010 only in Europe.
-The breast cancer cases is increases day by day and a new cases (~268,600) were identified in women, also detected in men (~2,670) in 2019 (Nardin et al., 2020).
-From this divesting disease an average 42,170 women in U.S. to die in 2020 (Breast Cancer Facts & Figures 2019-2020).^[1] A number of techniques have been used to control the disease such as chemotherapy, radiotherapy, proton beam therapy, hormone therapy, targeted drug therapy, immunotherapy etc, that causes so much suffering (Chen et al., 2020, Cammarata et al., 2020, Boing et al., 2020, Li et al., 2020).
+The breast cancer cases is increases day by day and a new cases (\sim 268,600) were identified in women, also detected in men (\sim 2,670) in 2019 (Nardin et al., 2020).
+From this divesting disease an average 42,170 women in U.S. to die in 2020 (Breast Cancer Facts & Figures 2019-2020).
+A number of techniques have been used to control the disease such as chemotherapy, radiotherapy, proton beam therapy, hormone therapy, targeted drug therapy, immunotherapy etc, that causes so much suffering (Chen et al., 2020, Cammarata et al., 2020, (Boing et al., 2020), Li et al., 2020).
 With various therapies, the surgery is also an option to remove the cancer cells from the particular organ of the body (He et al., 2020, Wahab et al., 2014).

 Although numerous options are available to cure from cancer disease but the cost of the therapies or surgery is very high for the low income families.
 Recently, the material science and especially the nanotechnology, which is an interdisciplinary area of research and it's a best alternative for to diminish the cancer cells at a very low cost, much effective opposed to cancer cells and not to harm the body system.
-Towards to this direction a number of cytological studies were conducted with using nano and microstructures with different oxides and metal NPs for to retard the proliferation of cells such as cobalt oxide NPs were employed for PDTs and cytotoxic effects of materials against HepG2 cells (Iqbal et al., 2020).
-In other report, Bozinovic et al. describes the effect of

-MoO3NPs on human keratinocytes, with HaCaT cells via cytotoxicity, apoptosis in cells, DNA damage, ROS, and cell-survival and inflammatory signaling pathways (Božinović et al., 2020).
-The antimicrobial studies were conducted against S.aureus, E.coli, and P.aeruginosa by activating membrane stress in the pathogen with using molybdenum trioxide.
-The molybdenum trioxide (α-MoO3) NPs were also used to study the selective cytotoxicity towards cancer cells via mito chondrial-mediated apoptotic pathway (Indrakumar et al., 2020).
+Towards to this direction a number of cytological studies were conducted with using nano and https://doi.org/10.1016/j.jksus.2023.102843 microstructures with different oxides and metal NPs for to retard the proliferation of cells such as cobalt oxide NPs were employed for PDTs and cytotoxic effects of materials against HepG2 cells (Iqbal et al., 2020).
+In other report, Bozinovic et al. describes the effect of MoO3NPs on human keratinocytes, with HaCaT cells via cytotoxicity, apoptosis in cells, DNA damage, ROS, and cellsurvival and inflammatory signaling pathways (Božinović et al., 2020).
+The antimicrobial studies were also conducted against S.aureus; E.coli, and P.aeruginosa by activating membrane stress in pathogens with using molybdenum trioxide.
+The molybdenum trioxide $(\alpha - MoO_3)$ NPs were also used to study the selective cytotoxicity towards cancer cells via mitochondrial-mediated apoptotic pathway (Indrakumar and Korrapati, 2020).
 Including NPs, degradable nanosheets of MoO3 structures were also utilized for the invasive cancer treatment (Qiu et al., 2021).
-Including to the metal oxides, a number of prominent studies were conducted with metal based nanoparticles against cancer cells such as silver NPs were used to check the in cytological change against human liver (HepG2) and breast (MCF-7) cancer cells with MTT, NRU assay and changes in apoptotic genes were measured by qPCR study (Khedhairy et al., 2022).
+Along with metal oxides, a number of prominent studies were conducted with metal based nanoparticles against cancer cells such as silver NPs were used to check the in cytological change against human liver (HepG2) and breast (MCF-7) cancer cells with MTT, NRU assay and changes in apoptotic genes were measured by qPCR study (Al-Khedhairy and Wahab, 2022).